explore

 High Rock Lookout in Washington State.
 Tops: Patagonia Fleece Jacket, Patagonia Down Sweater Vest, Valcom Parka; Bottoms: The North Face Winter Warm Tight; Shoes: Danner Hiker Boot

 High Rock Lookout is an excellent introduction to Washington’s fire lookout hikes.
-One of only five remaining lookouts in the Gifford Pinchot National Forest, it is accessed via a relatively short and easy trail.
-The trail begins on Forest Road 8440 and climbs steeply through the forest to High Rock Peak at 5,685 feet.
+One of only five remaining lookouts in the Gifford Pinchot National Forest, it is accessed via a relatively short hike and easy trail.
+The trail begins on Forest Road 8440 with a steep climb through the forest to High Rock Peak at 5,685 feet.
 The lookout is perched dramatically on the edge of a sheer 600 foot drop off.
-The view from the lookout is dominated by Mt.
-Rainier, but it also offers expansive views of the Sawtooth Ridge and even Mount Adams to the south.
+The view from the lookout is dominated by views of Mount Rainier, but it also offers expansive views of the Sawtooth Ridge and even Mount Adams to the south on a clear day.

 High Rock Lookout has beautiful views of Mount Rainier.